GE Money Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software optimises the way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with alerts on GE Money’s changes.
-While utilising this technology is not a condition for being on the GE Money panel, demonstrating you can stay up to date with GE Money’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, safeguard your firm’s panel standing.
+This software is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with notifications given on GE Money’s changes.
+Notwithstanding that utilising the software is not a condition for being on the GE Money panel, demonstrating you can stay up to date with GE Money’s Handbook requirements is a helpful support to your panel application and, just as importantly, safeguard your firm’s panel standing.

-COMPLETIONmonitor creates real-time alerts, automatically produces SRA and CQS reports, and will improve your firm's efficiency.
-In addition it is user friendly, cost-effective and, for some firms, results in a PII saving.
+COMPLETIONmonitor generates real-time alerts, automatically produces SRA and CQS reports, and will improve your firm's efficiency.
+It is also user friendly, cost-effective and, for some firms, leads to reduced PII premiums.

 Find a Law Firm approved by GE Money